Sparse Subnetwork Enhancement for Underrepresented Languages in Large Language Models: Experimental Results

 \subsubsection{Language-Wise Variation}

-As shown in Figure~\ref{fig:lang_improvement}, the magnitude of improvement varies considerably across languages.
-Languages such as Afrikaans, Maltese, and Welsh benefit the most from targeted fine-tuning, with average gains exceeding 5 points across all tasks, whereas languages such as Latvian and Macedonian see only marginal improvements.
+As shown in Figure~\ref{fig:lang_improvement}, the magnitude of improvement varies across languages.
+Languages such as Maltese and Estonian benefit the most from targeted fine-tuning, with average gains exceeding 8 points across all tasks, whereas Lithuanian and Slovak see only marginal improvements.
 A likely explanation is that higher-resource languages are already well represented in pre-training, limiting the marginal utility of additional fine-tuning data.
+In some cases, the model may even have encountered overlapping material during pre-training, reducing the benefit of adaptation \cite{lee2021deduplicating}.
+By contrast, lower-resource languages, where the base model may have seen little to no data, gain substantially from subnetwork adaptation.
+This pattern is reflected in the moderate negative correlation between improvement scores and language resource availability (Appendix~\ref{app:resource-correlation}), with improvements decreasing as resource levels increase.

+The three models also exhibit distinct patterns in response to fine-tuning. \textsc{Aya-Expanse-8B} shows the most consistent improvements, with gains ranging from +2.1 (Slovak) to +21.5 (Maltese) and no negative results. \textsc{Llama-3.1-8B} achieves moderate gains across most languages (+1.7 to +8.8 points) but shows a small decrease for Georgian (-1.1). \textsc{Mistral-Nemo-12B}, despite its larger size, exhibits more variable behavior: strong gains for Maltese (+17.7) and Welsh (+10.4) are offset by declines for Latvian (-0.2), Nepali (-1.8), and Slovenian (-2.4).
+This pattern likely reflects differences in pre-training data composition and language capacity allocation.
+Notably, \textsc{Aya-Expanse-8B}--designed for multilingual capabilities--benefits most uniformly, suggesting models with stronger multilingual foundations are more amenable to subnetwork adaptation for low-resource languages.

-In some cases, the model may even have encountered overlapping material during pre-training, further reducing the benefit of adaptation \cite{lee2021deduplicating}.
-By contrast, lower-resource languages, on which the base model underperforms, gain substantially more from precise subnetwork adaptation.
-The only decreases we observe are for Georgian with \textsc{Llama} and Slovenian and Nepali with \textsc{Mistral}.
-Since both models show improvements on these languages overall (i.e., \textsc{Mistral} for Georgian and \textsc{Llama} for Slovenian and Nepali), and improvements are also evident on individual tasks (here we report averages), \textbf{the gains for these languages are clearly possible but may not materialize due to the relatively small number of subnetwork parameters allocated to them}.
-Finally, we note that some languages--particularly highly morphological ones or those with different scripts--do improve under our methods, but less than languages such as Afrikaans and Maltese.
-This may indicate that they require larger or smaller subnetworks (i.e., higher or lower K\%).
-We leave the systematic exploration of optimal subnetwork sizes for different languages to future work.
+The only observed decreases are for Georgian with \textsc{Llama} and Slovenian and Nepali with \textsc{Mistral}.
+Since both models still improve on these languages overall, and individual task results are mostly positive, these decreases may reflect that the allocated subnetwork is relatively small for effectively capturing language-specific knowledge for these languages, even if the absolute number of parameters is large.
+This suggests that some languages might benefit from different \(\rho\)\% thresholds or alternative allocations across FFN components.
+Component-wise ablations (Appendix~\ref{app:ffn_ablations}) show that while fine-tuning all FFN projections performs best on average, some languages improve more by updating only specific components.
+We leave a systematic investigation of optimal subnetwork sizes and component-wise effects across languages to future work.